Your payout could be much bigger than you realise

 The average compensation payment for moderate injuries was $151,771

 The average compensation payment for serious injuries was $352,396

 The average compensation payment for severe injuries was $747,188

 The average compensation payment for extreme injuries was $1,952,602

 How much compensation will I get for my own personal injury claim?

-Quick, simple steps and you’ll get a fast overview of how much you may claim for
+Our compensation calculator gives a basic indication how much compensation you may be due.
+Quick, simple steps and you’ll get a fast overview of how much you may claim for.